finn-no/tech.finn.no/_posts/2015-02-26-javascript-is-evolving.md

 ECMAScript 6 is feature complete, and is started to be supported by modern browser like Chrome, Firefox and Internet Explorer 11.
 As for older browsers, great polyfills like [core-js](https://github.com/zloirock/core-js) come to our rescue.

 ## Transpiling
-While polyfills extends current objects with new methods, ECMAScript 6 also contains new language syntax.
+While polyfills extend current objects with new methods, ECMAScript 6 also contains new language syntax.
 Let's look at the arrow function (also known as fat arrow):

 {% highlight javascript %}
 ["one", "two", "three"].map(v => v + "!")